 |For 70 years the US government prepared and administered amateur exams, but due to budgetary constraints and personnel cutbacks, the FCC discontinued these operations.
 Congress enacted legislation in 1982 which allowed the FCC to accept the volunteer services of amateur radio operators to prepare and administer Amateur Radio Service examinations.

 The FCC then created two levels of exam administration, the Volunteer Examiner Coordinator (VEC) and the Volunteer Examiner (VE).
 The VEC acts as an administrative liaison (or coordinator) between the FCC and the VEs who administer the tests.
-The FCC directs the entire Amateur Radio testing program through a few VECs.
-The W5YI-VEC and ARRL-VEC account for about 90% of all examination sessions.
+The FCC directs the entire Amateur Radio testing program through 14 VEC organizations, but the W5YI-VEC and ARRL-VEC account for about 90% of all examination sessions.

 A bank of test questions controlled by the amateur community forms the question pools used for all amateur license exams.
 Only VEC-accredited amateurs having a higher class license than an applicant may administer written or telegraphy examinations.
 Any qualified General, Advanced or Extra Class radio amateur may participate as a VE as long as their license has not been suspended or revoked. (see